Duet Night Abyss: Plot

+Duet Night Abyss takes place in Atlasia, a fantasy land where magic and machinery coexist.
+Players take on the role of the "Phoxhunter", whose name (Vita by default) and gender are chosen at the start of the game.
+When the Empire invades their home of Purgatorio Island to capture their friend Berenica, the Phoxhunter is separated trying to save her, and ends up drifting into the land of Icelake.
+Along the way, players encounter "Demons of a Hundred Faces" and work to uncover the truth.

 Gameplay

-The game is an action role-playing game featuring open-world elements, (Note: The game is often described as a game featuring open-world elements.
-Some sources classify it as an open-world game, while others label it a semi-open-world game or a "box garden" game.) allowing players to control multiple characters and experience the story from different perspectives.
+The game is an action role-playing game featuring open world elements, (Note: The game is often described as a game featuring open world elements.
+One source classify it as an open world game, while other sources label it a semi-open world game, and a "box garden" game.) allowing players to control multiple characters and experience the story from different perspectives.
 Throughout gameplay, each character can equip melee and ranged weapons, swiftly switching between close-quarters and long-range attacks during combat.
-Additionally, players can select two characters as AI companions to assist in battle.

-The player can control their character and perform basic movements like jumping, and a traversal move called "Helix Leap" enables rapid movement across distances.
+Additionally, players can select characters as AI companions to assist in battle, and join other players in co-op multiplayer.
+The player can control their character and perform basic movements like jumping, while a traversal move called "Helix Leap" enables rapid movement across distances.

-The game initially considered using a gacha system for acquiring characters and equipment, but later switched to a system where players obtain items through free gameplay to acquire characters and gear.
-The star ratings for characters and weapons were also later removed.